travelsoft-direct-connect/ndc-api-doc/index.md

 # Getting Started
 {: .no_toc }
 This documentation is designed to be used as a base to integrate the Orchestra NDC API in a third-party system.
-The Orchestra NDC API is based on SOAP Web Service technology.
+The Orchestra NDC API is based on SOAP Web Service technology, but it's also available as REST Web Services.
 The current NDC version exposed is 19.2.

 ## Table of contents
 {: .no_toc .text-delta }